gls21/Dynameta/README.md

     * sample_data.R - describes the sample data included with the package that can be analysed using the Dynameta Shiny app (necessary to make the help documentation for the dataset).
 * data
     * sample_data.rda - R data file containing the sample data.
+* docs - directory for building the Dynameta pkgdown website.
 * inst
     * Dynameta_app
         * server.R - defines how the Dynameta Shiny app works (back-end development).